frc6908/JavaForBeginners/Lesson 3 - Objects/Lesson3Objects.md

 Create a new Java file in your environment called "Objects.java". **Be sure that the file extension is .java and remove any default code generated.**

 # Objects
 Objects are one of the most important aspects of Java.
-Coming from Java's title of being an `objected-oriented programming (OOP) language`, objects refer to the second and last set of variables in Java (the first set being primitives).
+Coming from Java's title of being an `objected-oriented programming (OOP) language`, objects refer to the other set of variables in Java (the first set being primitives).

 **An object is an instance of a class in Java.**